 For Summer CPTs, the report and letter need to be submitted to the ECE Department Chair.
 The grade for EE795 will be submitted by the ECE Department Chair.

 There is no specific application period for the CPT.
 Students who satisfy the aforementioned requirements must allow enough time after obtaining the job offer for administrative processes as follows:

+IMPORTANT!!
 Plan ahead as there are no same day appointments and the process could take as long as 5-7 business days!
 The employment may not begin until the training has been authorized.
 Under no circumstances will the CPT be backdated to include illegal work done before it was authorized.
 SDSU follows the United States Immigration Law on the CPT.
 For more information about the law please see the Immigration and Custom Enforcement website https://www.ice.gov/sevis/practical-training.